 - General terms and conditions: Another ground for reduction of all losses on guaranteed credit facilities is when the lender charges the borrower costs that would not have been payable on the basis of the general terms and conditions of the lender as at 29 February 2020.

-- Security package: Credit providers are required to comply with good practice with respect to extending credit and obtaining security interests, on an 'at arm’s length' basis and in conformity with their respective practices (general Terms & Conditions) applicable prior to 1 April 2020
+- Security package: ‘good practices’ in respect of extending credit and obtaining security interests, on an at arm’s length basis and in conformity with their respective practices (general Terms & Conditions) applicable prior to 24 July 2020.

 How does the guarantee scheme work?

 It is important to note that unlike the Federal Guarantee (guarantee on each credit institution’s aggregate portfolio of credits), the Federal Guarantee for SMEs is granted on losses that a credit institution incurs on each eligible credit granted.